 What happens when the cooling system overheats

 Oh no, what’s that?
 Steam is billowing from the engine bay!
 Immediately you ask yourself, how much is it going to cost to repair?
-When the cooling system overheats or the radiator springs a leak, it is annoying, yes.
-But doesn’t have to cost a fortune to repair.
+When the cooling system overheats or the radiator springs a leak, yes, it is annoying, but doesn’t have to cost a fortune to repair.

 Repair or replace?

-Before opting to replace components, why not try a simple low-cost solution?
+Before opting to replace components, why not opt for a simple low-cost solution?
 Reach for BIZOL Radiator Repair+ r71, a quick and reliable cooling system leak repair additive, suitable for use in all vehicle cooling systems.
 The additive finds minor leaks wherever they are, not just in the radiator but the entire cooling system, then seals them safely, no clogging, no fuss, no sweat.

 Prevention is better than cure

 BIZOL Radiator Repair+ r71 can be used preventatively, i.e., before it comes to a breakdown.
 If you have to add water regularly or drops of coolant keep appearing under the car then there is a problem.
+If you don’t fix the problem it will develop and could bring the car to a standstill at some point in the near future.

 Hint: If the carpet is damp in the footwells or you can smell the odour of coolant when the heater is switched on, it is highly likely that the heater matrix is leaking.
 Replacing it is usually a complex, expensive job and no fun at all.
 But BIZOL Radiator Repair+ r71 could cure the leak without all that work, saving a big repair bill in the process.